Los Angeles pass and card

 - even long vacations, but with in fact less or little time to devote to tourist exploration

-- stay a few hours or days in the city, and you would not physically have time to see more than 7 attractions
+- If you're staying in the city for just a few hours or days, you simply wouldn't have enough time to see more than 5 attractions

 - you are clear in advance about which attractions to visit, and you know that you can save money by doing so